onzfonz/comp227/src/content/4/en/part4b.md

 #### 4.11*: Blog list tests, step4

-Write a test that verifies that if the <i>likes</i> property is missing from the request, it will default to the value 0.
+Write a test that verifies that if the `likes` property is missing from the request, it will default to the value 0.
 Do not test the other properties of the created blogs yet.

 Make the required changes to the code so that it passes the test.

 #### 4.12*: Blog list tests, step5

-Write a test related to creating new blogs via the <i>/api/blogs</i> endpoint, that verifies that if the <i>title</i> or <i>url</i> properties are missing from the request data, the backend responds to the request with the status code <i>400 Bad Request</i>.
+Write a test related to creating new blogs via the ***/api/blogs*** endpoint, that verifies that if the `title` or `url` properties are missing from the request data, the backend responds to the request with the status code **400 Bad Request**.

 Make the required changes to the code so that it passes the test.